hasgeek/events/_fragments_events/fragments-zoho-meetup.md

 ---
 layout: workshop
 title: "Fragments meetup in Chennai"
-subtitle: "A meetup in Chennai for ."
+subtitle: "A meetup in Chennai for everyone curious about the mobile ecosystem."
 datelocation: "19 Aug 2017, 2 PM - 5 PM, WalmartLabs"
 city: Bangalore
 start_time: 2017-08-19